lingfish/truenas-app-zabbix-agent/README.md

 # TrueNAS App: Zabbix Agent

-A Dockerized Zabbix Agent application for TrueNAS environments.
+A Dockerised Zabbix agent application for TrueNAS environments.
 This project provides a simple way to deploy and manage a Zabbix Agent using Docker and Docker Compose.

-The goal is to eventually turn this into a TrueNAS App, allowing for easy installation and management through the TrueNAS interface.
+Due to security concerns from the TrueNAS team, this app is not available in the official TrueNAS app catalog.

 ## Features

 - Easy deployment with Docker Compose on TrueNAS via a custom app
-- Customisable configuration
 - Uses the official Zabbix Agent image
 - Bundles the TrueNAS API and `midclt` command to poll TrueNAS systems

 ## Prerequisites

 - [TrueNAS](https://www.truenas.com/) installed -- **minimum tested version is 25.04**
-- Some Zabbix items (eventually a template)
+- Installation of the Zabbix template

 ## Getting started